gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     mpirun -np 16 gmx_mpi mdrun

-Starts :ref:`mdrun_mpi` with 16 ranks, which are mapped to the hardware by the MPI library, e.g. as specified in an MPI hostfile.
+Starts :ref:`gmx mdrun` with 16 ranks, which are mapped to the hardware by the MPI library, e.g. as specified in an MPI hostfile.
 The available cores will be automatically split among ranks using OpenMP threads,